 Kurt Godel’s Mathematical Proof Of The Existence Of God

-This following is a reproduction of an attempt by Godel to prove the existence of God, a proof that emerged around 1970.
-The proof is courtesy of Clifford Pickover (2001) in his fantastic book, “Wonders of Numbers.”
-Very few people, even logicians, understand what on Earth it means, let alone if it’s correct.
-Can you come to terms with it?
+The following, however, is something completely different.
+It’s a reproduction of an attempt by Godel to prove the existence of God, a proof that emerged around 1970.
+I found the proof in Clifford Pickover’s fantastic book, “Wonders of Numbers.”
+Very few people, even logicians, agree on what it means (let alone if it’s correct)

 Proof